 The services provided via the payment orchestration platform free up an IT team from many integration and maintenance tasks.

 Payment orchestration providers bring technical know-how, experience, and industry expertise.
-They can also provide industry insight and trends analysis.
+They can also provide industry insight and trends analysis, especially in areas like B2B payment automation, where streamlining invoicing and reconciliation is critical to scaling operations.

 5. Better regulation compliance